Paroxetine (Paxil) is an antidepressant. It’s used to treat many conditions, including:

 - generalized anxiety disorder

 - social anxiety disorder

 - post-traumatic stress disorder

 Paxil is a selective serotonin reuptake inhibitor (SSRI).
 It helps increase the levels of serotoninin, a chemical messenger that affects your mood.
 Mixing alcohol with Paxil can lead to some unwanted side effects.
 Paxil may also affect alcohol cravings, though findings on this influence are still unclear.

 Alcohol can make the symptoms of depression worse.
 It may also make Paxil less effective at treating depression.
 If the drug doesn’t work as well, your symptoms may come back.
 Because of these factors, people should avoid drinking alcohol while they take Paxil.

-Alcohol can also increase some of Paxil’s side effects, especially dizziness, sleepiness, and trouble concentrating.
-Other side effects that may be exacerbated with alcohol include:
+Alcohol also can increase some of Paxil’s side effects, especially dizziness, sleepiness, and trouble concentrating.
+Other side effects of Paxil that alcohol can increase include:

 - changes in vision

 - hallucinations (seeing or hearing things that aren’t real)